GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 1. `rowIdx` is an index of the matrix row related to given result of flexible reduction.
 2. `value`is the result of the flexible reduction in given matrix row.

-The method `rowsReduction` (\ref TNL::Matrices::DenseMatrix::rowsReduction, \ref TNL::Matrices::SparseMatrix::rowsReduction, \ref TNL::Matrices::TridiagonalMatrix::rowsReduction, \ref TNL::Matrices::MultidiagonalMatrix::rowsReduction, \ref TNL::Matrices::LambdaMatrix::rowsReduction) accepts the following arguments:
+The method `reduceRows` (\ref TNL::Matrices::DenseMatrix::reduceRows, \ref TNL::Matrices::SparseMatrix::reduceRows, \ref TNL::Matrices::TridiagonalMatrix::reduceRows, \ref TNL::Matrices::MultidiagonalMatrix::reduceRows, \ref TNL::Matrices::LambdaMatrix::reduceRows) accepts the following arguments:

 1. `begin` is the beginning of the matrix rows range on which the reduction will be performed.
 2. `end` is the end of the matrix rows range on which the reduction will be performed.
 The last matrix row which is going to be processed has index `end-1`.